- Polygon (previously Matic Network) is an infrastructure solution designed for Ethereum scaling.

 How Does Polygon (MATIC) Work?

-Polygon (MATIC) is a layer-2 solution with sharding support that seeks to facilitate mass blockchain project adoption through sidechains that offer 65,000 TPS and 2-second block confirmation times.
+Polygon (MATIC) is a layer-2 solution with sharding support that seeks to facilitate mass blockchain project adoption through sidechains that offer 65,000 TPS and two second block confirmation times.
 Polygon’s technology moves Ethereum DApps onto a system of connected blockchains (such as in Polkadot) that retain the Ethereum network’s security and ecosystem advantages.

 In addition to scalability, Polygon aims to improve the developer experience with a permissionless design, full tech sovereignty, and modular security solutions.
 Normal users also benefit from low-gas and instant transactions, as well as full compatibility with Ethereum tools such as Metamask.